clc3-CloudComputing/jku-ws21/2 Continuous Integration/exercise 2.2/README.md

 :mag: Go to your DockerHub account and find your image.
 Can you find it?

-### Use Git SHA instead of latest
+### Use Git SHA instead of `latest`

 It is good practice to not use the version `latest` for an image tag.
-Instead, make it as specific a possible by using the Git commit SHA instead:
+Instead, make it as concrete as possible, e.g., by using the Git commit SHA instead:

 1. Extend the `CI.yml` workflow with a step that derives the short Git commit SHA and stores it in a variable: